skaughtx0r/unity-ffb/README.md

 Tested with Fanatec Forza CSR, Fanatec CSL base, and should work with any other Fanatec wheel base.

-Logitech wheels have been tested by some users.
-Logitech G29 works, but some users have had issues getting G920 to work.
+Logitech G29 and G920 are tested and working.

 #### Environment